-Mark the word(s) CLOSEST in meaning to the underlined word(s) in the following questions.
+Mark the letter A, B, C, or D on your answer sheet to indicate the word(s) CLOSEST in meaning to the underlined word(s) in each of the following questions.

 Question 20: If you have a food allergy, you should avoid any of the ingredients that can trigger an attack.